Model non-Hermitian topological operators without skin effect: A general principle of construction: Discussion outlook

-Classical metamaterials, such as photonic and mechanical lattices, as well as topolectric circuits, constitute yet another set of viable avenues along which the predicted NH topology can be experimentally displayed.
-On all these platforms, tunable NN hopping can be implemented and a plethora of NH topological phases with NH skin effects has already been realized~\cite{Zhen2015, Weimann2016, Zhou2018, Cerjan2019, Zhao2019, Kremer2019, Shi2016, Zhu2018, Brandenbourger2019, Ghatak2020, Hofmann2020, Li2020, Stegmaier2021}.
-Lack of the NH skin effect associated with all our NH operators should allow the detection of classical topological modes in these systems using well-developed tools (already applied for Hermitian topological systems), such as the two-point pump probe spectroscopy (on photonic lattices), mechanical (on mechanical lattices) and electrical (on topolectric circuits) impedance.
+Classical metamaterials, such as photonic and mechanical lattices, as well as topolectric circuits, constitute yet another set of viable avenues along which the predicted skin effect free NH topology can be experimentally displayed.
+On all these platforms, tunable NN hopping can be implemented, and a plethora of NH topological phases with NH skin effects has already been realized~\cite{Zhen2015, Weimann2016, Zhou2018, Cerjan2019, Zhao2019, Kremer2019, Shi2016, Zhu2018, Brandenbourger2019, Ghatak2020, Hofmann2020, Li2020, Stegmaier2021}.
+Lack of the NH skin effect associated with all our NH operators should allow the detection of classical topological modes in these systems using well-developed tools (already applied for Hermitian topological systems), such as the two-point pump probe spectroscopy (on photonic lattices), mechanical impedance (on mechanical lattices) and electrical impedance (on topolectric circuits).
+It is encouraging that following our work, a topolectric circuit realization of the proposed skin effect free NH Su-Schrieffer-Heeger model has been designed~\cite{HalderThomaleBasu2024}.
 Current discussion should therefore stimulate a new surge of experimental works exploring the BBC in skin effect-free NH systems in terms of solely the left and right topological eigenmodes.